Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 You'll be disconnected from your remote session as the SSH server inside your VM shuts down along with the rest of the system.

 It may take a few minutes for the VM to restart.
-You can track its progress through the Azure DTL Overview page.
+You can track its progress through the Azure DTL *Overview* page.
 Once back up and running, log back in to confirm everything still works.

 ## Investigation 2: Configuring Your Firewall
 In this investigation, you'll replace the default firewall with another and follow security best practices in constructing your firewall rules.

-### Part 1: Replacing *firewalld* with *iptables*
+### Part 1: Replacing *ufw* with *iptables*

-The default firewall for CentOS, *firewalld* is more complex than we need.
+The default firewall for Ubuntu, *ufw* is more complex than we need.
 We'll be reverting to the easier to use *iptables* standard.
-This will require the removal of the *firewalld* package, the installation of the *iptables-services* package, and working with systemd services to turn on your new firewall.
+This will require the removal of the *ufw* service, the installation of the *iptables-persistent* package, and working with systemd services to turn on your new firewall.

 **Make sure you follow these instructions in order.
-If you don't, you may be locked out of your Linux VM forever.** If you encounter errors on any step, stop and ask for help.
+If you don't, you may be locked out of your Linux VM *forever*.** If you encounter errors on any step, stop and ask for help.
 Do not continue!

 As we are going to run several admin-level commands, we will log in as root for this section:
 1. From your regular user, elevate to the root account: